passcod/blook/2017-mar-10-monthly-update.md

   that nevertheless ellide any actual action, and a wide corpus of fics that deal with more or less horny teenagers instead of mature (*cough* as if *cough*) young adults.
 Ongoing. {60k words atow}

+Also enjoyed, but no lengthy comment:

+- {HP} [A Chance in Time](https://www.fanfiction.net/s/5928118/1/A-Chance-in-Time).
+Well this was sweet. {200k words}